jamokop/weather/README.md

 Further
 =======
--add cache in the api layer to improve performance,cause weather data won't change a lot -return different data type(json,xml etc) based on user requirement -may be add nginx in front of services
+- add cache in the api layer to improve performance,cause weather data won't change a lot
+- return different data type(json,xml etc) based on user requirement
+- may be add nginx in front of services